Thursday, December 2, 2021

 Sir Frederick Banting: It’s said he had a prickly personality and was subject to fits of rage.
 He even punched one of his colleagues in his laboratory.
 Some think he took much of the credit for the discovery of insulin, without giving much to fellow researchers Best, Collip and Macleod.

 Update February 2022: The school has been renamed Old North Public School.
-Completely generic and totally inoffensive.
+Completely generic and inoffensive.
 And boring.

 Monday, May 31, 2021